Early Asia tech results signal slow recovery after virus battering

 SHANGHAI/SEOUL (Reuters) - Smartphone sales in China are rising again as COVID-19 cases there decline and global demand for chips used in work-from-home networks is surging, positioning Asian tech firms for a slow but steady recovery, their early quarterly report cards showed.

-Samsung Electronics guided on Tuesday to a better-than-expected first-quarter profit, as data centres stacked up on memory chips to deal with a rise in virtual meetings.
+Samsung Electronics (005930.KS) guided on Tuesday to a better-than-expected first-quarter profit, as data centres stacked up on memory chips to deal with a rise in virtual meetings.

-And Apple Inc supplier Foxconn reported on Monday a drop in March-quarter sales that was slightly smaller than it had first estimated.
+And Apple Inc (AAPL.O) supplier Foxconn (2317.TW) reported on Monday a drop in March-quarter sales that was slightly smaller than it had first estimated.

 As well, news that the number of new COVID-19 cases were receding in Europe and starting to plateau in some parts of the United States - big markets for Asian tech companies - fuelled gains in Asian shares on Tuesday.
 Mainland China reported a drop in new cases as well.